danidiaz/dep-t/README.md

       liftD $ logger e "I'm going to write the entity!" liftIO $ print entity

-It's about time we chose a concrete monad and assemble an environment record:
+It's about time we choose a concrete monad and assemble an environment record:

     envIO :: Env (DepT Env IO)
     envIO =